hpyproject/hpyproject.org/posts/2021/03/hello-hpy.md

   - to experiment with new things inside CPython itself: e.g. using a GC instead of refcounting, or to remove the GIL.
-  - to correctly check things like refcount handling: the external API gets mixed in with implementation details that should be hidded.
+  - to correctly check things like refcount handling: the external API gets mixed in with implementation details that should be hidden.

 Over the years, it has become evident that
 [emulating the Python/C API in an efficient way is challenging](https://www.pypy.org/posts/2018/09/inside-cpyext-why-emulating-cpython-c-8083064623681286567.html),